 Let's say you want to add a 12 GiB, Ext4 partition after the one taken by the OS.

-First, you have to "declare" the partition, so an entry is added into the partition table (somewhere in the reserved zone).
+First, you have to "declare" the partition so an entry is added to the partition table (somewhere in the reserved zone).
 Use

 mkpart primary ext4:

 Like in this example, start your partition one sector after the end of the previous one, so there is no wasted space.
 Here it is 4196351 + 1 =

 The end is at 12*1024*1024*1024/512 sectors (the size you want for this partition) + 4196351 sectors (the offset for being the 2nd partition) =